The Practical Nursing Program is a course of study designed to prepare individuals to become a Licensed Practical Nurse. It is a

 The Practical Nursing student will gain classroom and laboratory instruction in such areas as: vocational adjustments, basic nursing skills, nutrition, anatomy and physiology, human growth and development, pharmacology, maternal child nursing, emotional and mental illness, and medical/surgical nursing.

 A student must apply to the program, meet all requirements and be selected in order to register for Nursing Courses.
-Pre-requisites are listed in the "Required Courses" link.
+Pre-requisites are listed in the "Program of study" link.
 See the East Mississippi Community College Catalog for description of pre-requisites.
 All science courses must have been completed within the last five years.
 Students must receive a “C” or higher in all pre-requisites.

 This course of study designed to prepare qualified men and women to become Practical Nurses.
 Upon successfully completing the program, graduates will receive a Vocational Certificate of Proficiency for Practical Nursing and will be prepared to write the National Council for Licensure for Practical Nurses (NCLEXPN®).
 Please note: Successful completion of the nursing program does not guarantee eligibility to sit for NCLEXPN®.